An Online Introduction

 While bow storage remains the only way to transport some large items, putting a significant amount of weight on a packraft’s bow does impact performance.
 The high center of gravity can cause bow twisting and instability on technical water, and gear piled on the bow diminishes a boater’s field of view.

 Around late 2012 Alpacka introduced an internal gear storage option for its packraft line.
 The basic concept that Alpacka pioneered has remained substantially the same since then, and has become widely adopted in the packraft industry.

-Alpacka’s boats include ultralight dry bags, which are clipped to the inside of the tubes to keep them in place.
-Other manufacturers simply add the zipper.
+Some boats include ultralight internal dry bags, which are clipped to the inside of the tubes to keep them in place.
+Some boats simply include the zipper.
 While you could throw gear loose into any company’s packrafts, it is probably wise to always keep your gear inside an additional dry bag.
 Otherwise, a tube puncture could result in critical gear (sleeping bag, down jackets, etc.) becoming soaked.